There are many methods for polymerization, but the main methods are addition reaction and polycondensation reaction.

 Single Stage of High Monomer Yield

 Treat Wet Powder

 Devolatilization of Shear Sensitive Resin

 Polycondensation or Other Bulk Polymerization Reactions: such as PBAT, PLGA, PET, PMMA, Trans Neoprene, PGA, PLA, PCL, Bulk ABS, PVDF, etc.

 Solvent Polymerization: All Kinds of Synthetic Rubber, TPE Elastomer, etc.

 Solvent Removal of Polymer, Synthetic Rubber or Elastomer: such as Hydrogenated Nitrile Rubber, Poe Elastomer, Various Styrene Butadiene Copolymers, Butyl Rubber, SBS/SEBS, Acrylate, etc.

 Removal of Residual Monomers: such as PPC Resin, Silicone Rubber, etc.

-Other industries include but are not limited to gum, bubble gum, toothpaste, plastics, rubber, silicone rubber, dyes, pigments, inks, food adhesive base, pharmaceutical agents, architectural coatings, carbon, fiber, high viscosity sealant, neutral glass adhesive, aluminum silver paste, silica gel, pulp, fiber, battery paste, dyes, silicone resin, cosmetics and other industries.
+Other polymer processing industries include but are not limited to gum, bubble gum, toothpaste, plastics, rubber, silicone rubber, dyes, pigments, inks, food adhesive base, pharmaceutical agents, architectural coatings, carbon, fiber, high viscosity sealant, neutral glass adhesive, aluminum silver paste, silica gel, pulp, fiber, battery paste, dyes, silicone resin, cosmetics and other industries.